fxlin/p3-tee/quickstart.md

 ## Setup steps

-You can choose one of two possible environments: the one emulated by QEMU and Rpi3 hardware.
+You can choose one of two possible environments: an ARM platform with TrustZone as emulated by QEMU; Rpi3 with has TrustZone built in.

 ### Alternative environment 1: QEMU